ayaangrover/chomp/README.md

 ## AI Usage

 The readme was AI and human generated.
 AI was used as an assisant for this project.
+AI was used on the [docs](https://chomp.apidocumentation.com/), which were made with [Scalar](https://scalar.com/).